pinely-international/tama/README.md

 ## What is "Rootless"?

+It means you don't have to hijack an element in order to render the App, it cancles Root Component and Host element completely.

-That is more-less novel wording, another good phrase is "Reversed Element Factory Ownership".
+That is a novel wording, another good phrase is "Reversed Element Factory Ownership".
 These all stand for a component (or element) factory function producing/providing ownership to owned elements rather than being a side-effects function, which only modifies given element.